-- Included within other payables is an amount for PAYE/PRSI of €61,000 (2017: €68,000). - All deferred income as at 31 December 2018 relates to amounts received in advance of entitlement in respect of training courses. - Agent funds represent funds received from the Department of Defence to distribute to small businesses and community, voluntary and sporting bodies that were unable to secure flood insurance and had been flooded by exceptionally heavy rainfall events.
+- Included within other payables is an amount for PAYE/PRSI of €61,000 (2017: €68,000).

+- All deferred income as at 31 December 2018 relates to amounts received in advance of entitlement in respect of training courses. - sporting bodies that were unable to secure flood insurance and had been flooded by exceptionally heavy rainfall events.